Wheaton, IL Child Support Attorneys

 Child Support Lawyers in DuPage County

 Parents have a legal obligation, and an underlying desire, to financially support their children.
-Illinois is a percentage-of-income state, which means that, in most cases, the parent paying child support provides a fixed percentage of their income according to the number of children before the court.
-Although the judge has the discretion to deviate from the guidelines in some circumstances, this model basically ensures consistent and predictable results in a wide range of circumstances.
+The Illinois Marriage and Dissolution of Marriage Act (IMDMA) provides guidelines for determining the amount of child support payments, which are typically paid by a non-custodial parent to a custodial parent.
+Although the judge has the discretion to deviate from the guidelines in some circumstances, the law basically ensures consistent and predictable results in a wide range of circumstances.
 A child support obligation can be discharged in almost any fashion that is mutually agreeable between the parents, and it can be reduced or increased as circumstances change.

 At The Law Office of Judith Jenz, we strive to use a combination of prior court cases and existing statute law to craft a plan that is both in the best interest of the children, and protective of your financial and legal interests.
 Although attorney Judith Jenz routinely handles child support matters, your case will always get the personal attention that it deserves.